 This is quite a long-lived gecko, as it takes between 1-3 years for the young to become sexually mature.

-To be a buddy to the Bynoe's Gecko, keep your cat indoors so that the gecko doesn't get attacked.
-You might also like to leave a shallow dish of water out for them to drink from, but don't forget to place some stones in the dish so that any geckos or other visitors can easily get out again.
+To be a buddy to the Bynoe's Gecko, leave a shallow dish of water out for them to drink from, but don't forget to place some stones in the dish so that any geckos or other visitors can easily get out again.

-TIPMake sure that your garden has plenty of nooks for the gecko to burrow in.
+Make sure that your garden has plenty of nooks for the gecko to burrow in.
 They love fallen trees, debris and other natural garden litter to shelter under.
-So give yourself a few days off from sweeping the backyard clean and watch these buddies make an appearance.